 Remembering the Great Storm at Leith Hill

-It's 30 years since the Great Storm wreaked havoc over South East England in October 1987.
-We're hosting an exhibition at Leith Hill Place from Friday, 6 October until Sunday, 29 October showcasing some rarely seen photographs and personal accounts of that infamous night.
+This exhibition was held in 2017 It's 30 years since the Great Storm wreaked havoc over South East England in October 1987.
+We're hosting an exhibition at Leith Hill Place from Friday, 6 October until Sunday, 29 October 2017 showcasing some rarely seen photographs and personal accounts of that infamous night.

 The 30th anniversary of the Great Storm will be marked this October by the National Trust at Leith Hill with a photographic exhibition showing the damage caused at this famous Surrey landmark.
 Leith Hill, one of the highest points of Surrey was devastated by the hurricane-force winds which resulted in the loss of hundreds of trees, many of which were veteran specimens.